Content

 ---

-Each page reference pages in others languages with the langref
+Each translated page reference the pages in others languages.

 Dynamic content

-You can use variables and shortcodes in the body content.
+With this experimental feature you can use variables and shortcodes in the body.

 Display variables